ucc23/updt_UCC/README.md

 1. Run the `D_add_new_DB.py` script

+This script will update the current `UCC_cat_XXYYZZ.csv` catalogue with the OCs in the new DB.
+The 5D coordinates are **not** updated here if the OC(s) are present in the UCC.

-This script will use the information in the `new_OCs_info.csv` file to update the current `UCC_cat_XXYYZZ.csv` catalogue.
-The new version will have the same name format, with an updated date.
+The new UCC version will have the same name format, with an updated date.

 ### Summary